Freathy History, Family Crest & Coats of Arms

 The surname Freathy was first found in Staffordshire at Fradley, a village and civil parish in Lichfield District.
 Fradley heath formed part of the extensive waste of Alrewas-Hay, but was inclosed about 1805.
 The village dates back to the 12 century when it was first recorded as 'Frodeleye', or 'Frod's lea'.
 Alrewas and Fradley, was a large civil parish that was divided into the two new parishes of Alrewas and Fradley in 2009.

 Early History of the Freathy family

-Another 257 words (18 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Freathy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freathy research.
+Another 129 words (9 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Freathy History in all our PDF Extended History products and printed products wherever possible.

 Freathy Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Friday, Fridaye, Freeday, Freyday, Feraday, Fareday, Fryeday, Farraday, Farady, Fridey, Faraday, Frieday, Fryday and many more.

 Early Notables of the Freathy family (pre 1700)